Full Stack Next.js Ephemeral Rapid Development Framework.

 shadriz is a full stack automation tool for building TypeScript web applications using a curated selection of technologies.

-This is NOT a web framework.
+This is an ephemeral web framework.

 It is a command line interface code generation tool.